viadeo/tetra-ui/README.md

 ## Launching Tetra UI

-`grunt watch-server`
+`grunt`

 And then go to this URL in a browser: <http://localhost:8080/tetra-ui/> or <http://127.0.0.1:8080/tetra-ui/>.<br />
-With this `watch-server` task, every time a Less file is changed, Grunt rebuilds the CSS files.
+With this `grunt default` task, every time a Less file is changed, Grunt rebuilds the CSS files.

 ## Extras